 The University Core module aims to develop critical thinking, build up social intelligence and cultivate civic responsibility as well broaden cultural knowledge with these modules.
 Besides the compulsory general modules required by the Ministry of Higher Education such as ethnical and cultural studies, the TCF includes two specially designed modules to strengthen students’ life skills and emotional well-being.

-Life Skill for Success and Well-being - This module guides students through the process of self-discovery, which is essential in gaining insight about one’s character, personality, values and beliefs.
+This module guides students through the process of self-discovery, which is essential in gaining insight about one’s character, personality, values and beliefs.
 By discovering their true essence, students can develop personal and professional goals that align best with who they are as a person and what they want to achieve in life.

-Millennials in Malaysia: Team Dynamics and Relationship Management - This module imparts to students the importance of team work and managing relationships.
+This module imparts to students the importance of team work and managing relationships.
 It trains them to become productive members of a team, communicate effectively in both verbal and written forms and sharpen their critical thinking skills.

 When these two modules are completed, students can take advantage of the Shine Award Programme, where they will further enrich their learning journey and cultivate capabilities employers want.
 Students who complete this programme will receive a Second Transcript to certify their co-curricular activities.

-The Complementary Study Component allows student to study modules in a related or unrelated field from the same or different school to complement the primary major.
+The Flexible Study Component allows student to study modules in a related or unrelated field from the same or different school to complement the primary major.
 It may be completed in a form of free electives, extension, minor or a second major that typically requires at least one (1) semester of student learning time.

 This approach to learning is immersive, flexible and adaptive to evolving demands of employers.
 Under this new curriculum structure, students are given the opportunity to mix and match modules.
 They can complement their primary major with:

-Electives – Choose from five to seven free elective modules in 3 different clusters of which not related to the Primary Major.
+Choose from five to seven free elective modules in 3 different clusters of which not related to the Primary Major.
 These clusters include (i) Arts, Humanities and Social Sciences, (ii) Business, Services and Management and (iii) Science, Technology and Society.